AgoraIO-Extensions/Electron-SDK/README.md

 Assuming that you have [Node](https://nodejs.org/en/download/) installed and can use `npm` in command line.

 - run `npm install` to install dependency
-- Usually npm will trigger building automatically, or you can build mannually by running `build.sh`/`build.bat`.
+- Usually npm will trigger building automatically, or you can build mannually by running `npm run build`.
+- If you want to debug with xcode/visual studio, run `npm run generate` to generate the project file.

 **Notice:**